The Art Detectives

 The art detectives of Fine Art Investigations are Patricia Moss, principal researcher, Bingham expert Dr. Maryellen McVicker and general consultant, Dr. Jeffrey Weidman, Helping to keep the group organized is Rosemary Hallin, the art sleuths’ Watson.

 Patricia Moss.
 M. A., Art History, M.A., History, is an art historian who who specializes in 19th century American portraits.
-A search for lost portraits by artist George Caleb Bingham (1811-1879) portraits resulted in her evolution as an art detective.
+The long-standing relationship between Moss and artist George Caleb Bingham (1811-1879) is introduced in The Art Detective and George Caleb Bingham.
+Moss’ expansion into 19th century American portraits is detailed in evolution as an art detective.

 Before long, an art librarian had nicknamed her the “Bingham Lady.”
 Later, staff at the Smithsonian’s Research and Scholars Center continued the name in a Bingham Lady interview in their newsletter.
 Since 2001, Moss has located nearly 70 of 100 “lost” Bingham portraits.